rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

    - Provide a screenshot of the non-root account secured by MFA (ensure sensitive information is not shared).

-2. **Bucket and GithubActionsRole IAM role configured (30 points)**
+2. **Bucket and GithubActionsRole IAM role configured (20 points)**

    - Terraform code is created and includes:
-     - A bucket for Terraform states
+     - Provider initialization
-     - IAM role with correct Identity-based and Trust policies
+     - Creation of S3 Bucket

 3. **Github Actions workflow is created (30 points)**